 Facebook

-TwitterAs of October 2025, the economy was seen as the most important issue facing the UK according to young voters (aged between 18 and 24).
-Although immigration was the most important issue for the overall population, it was only the second-most important issue for young adults.
+TwitterAs of January 2026, the economy was seen as the most important issue facing the UK according to young voters (aged between 18 and 24).
+Although immigration was the most important issue for the overall population, it was the joint-third most important issue for this age group.

 Facebook